Akselmo/ESOLinuxAddonManager/README.md

 <a href="https://codeberg.org/akselmo/ESOLinuxAddonManager/releases"><img src="https://akselmo.dev/assets/images/getitoncodeberg.svg" width="200"></a>

-* Download the app from releases
+* Download the app from releases: [Click here!](https://codeberg.org/akselmo/ESOLinuxAddonManager/releases)
+  * The releases and main repository of the app are now hosted on Codeberg.
+  *Please use that for any issues
 * Put it in any empty folder you wish
 * Make sure the app has permissions to run (is set to executable)
 * After opening the app, add